Research

 - (fully) automated reasoning

-- second-order quantifier elimination, hierarchical reasoning
+- forgetting, uniform interpolation, second-order quantifier elimination, hierarchical reasoning

 - model generation, minimal model reasoning